 Are you a history buff?
 Do you like photogenic places where you can walk around and feel one with the heritage of a place rich in history?

-Then when you get to Malacca, visit the Red Square or the Dutch Square as it is also known as a matter of priority.
+Don’t forget to visit The Stadthuys when you go to Malacca as it is also known as a matter of priority.
 It holds a lot of secrets and stories from the Dutch colonial period.

-Here you will find a vibrant atmosphere with many tourists visiting the Square every day.
-They will be from overseas, and from other parts of Asia and the wider world.
+Here you will find a vibrant atmosphere with many tourists visiting The Stadthuys every day.
+They will be from locals, Asia countries and other countries in the world.
 It is also a good place to people-watch.

-- Shopping: Join the other tourists from outside of Malacca in shopping for souvenirs at the shops and stalls that will be at the Red Square.
+- Souvenir shops around Jonker Street: You can buy inexpensive souvenirs ranging from hand-crafting shoes, Nyonya attire, antique sculptures, jewellery to foods at the shops in Jonker Street and stalls that will be at the Red Square.
 You will find good bargains here and you may just land a great antique at an unbelievable price.

-- Nearby attractions: The best thing about Red Square is that most of the other attractions in the city and especially in the World Heritage Site are all accessible easily on foot, by car or by riding a bicycle.
+- Nearby attractions: The best thing about The Stadthuys is that most of the other attractions in the city and especially in the World Heritage Site are all accessible easily on foot, by car or by riding a bicycle.

-- Great photos: Carry your camera along for some of the best sites to take pictures from at Red Square.
-It is these pictures that will remind you of the great time you had at Malacca.
+- Great photos: Carry your camera along for some of the best sites to take pictures at The Stadthuys.
+It is these pictures that will remind you of the great times you had at Malacca.

-When you have a day trip to Malacca from Singapore, you need to have the best transport arrangements to ensure that you have the time of your life.
+If you have planned for a short weekend getaways from Singapore to Malacca, you will need to have the best transport arrangements to ensure that you have the time of your life.

 The most convenient way to get to Malacca and back to Singapore is to use a privately hired taxi to and from there.
-SGMYtaxi.com is the leading firm in this field.
+SGMYTAXI is the leading firm in this field.